yarnpkg/berry/.github/ISSUE_TEMPLATE/compatibility.md

   https://yarnpkg.com/configuration/yarnrc#packageExtensions

-- If the `packageExtensions` entries you have to add are widely relevant, consider opening up a PR to add it to our builtin list of extensions! https://github.com/yarnpkg/berry/blob/master/packages/plugin-compat/sources/extensions.ts#L11
+- If the `packageExtensions` entries you have to add are widely relevant, consider opening up a PR to add them to our builtin extension list! https://github.com/yarnpkg/berry/blob/master/packages/plugin-compat/sources/extensions.ts#L11

-- Our Rulebook is the reference resource explaining why are proper dependency listings important not only for Yarn, but for all package managers.
-We recommend linking it in your upstream issue. https://yarnpkg.com/advanced/rulebook
+- The Rulebook is our reference resource, explaining why proper dependency listings are important not only for Yarn, but for all package managers.
+We recommend referencing it in your upstream issues. https://yarnpkg.com/advanced/rulebook

-We're sorry you had a bad compat experience, but with!
+We're sorry you've had a bad compatibility experience!
+Thankfully, the mitigations we have implemented should be enough to let you move forward.
+If it's not the case and you're still feeling stuck, feel free to open a Discussion thread and our community will try its best to help you.